a-e-s-h-m-a/kmp-multi-app/README.md

 `AppSession` is the shared application-facing API.
 It logs in, stores the current `AppContext`, exposes available features, resolves the delivery policy, returns sample orders, tracks analytics, and clears the context on logout.

-Metro performs construction and dependency injection.
-It does not decide feature availability or business behavior; those responsibilities remain in the registry and policies.
+Metro performs construction and dependency injection for a selected app experience.
+It does not decide product routing, feature availability, or business behavior; those responsibilities remain in `ProductCatalog`, the registry, and policies.

 ## iOS: KMP, TCA, Dependencies And SKIE